UniversalAnaphora/UniversalAnaphora/documents/UA_CONLL_U_Plus_proposal_v1.1.md

 ### Constituency, Wordsense, Proposition, and other CONLL Coref layers

   * This additional information available in the CONLL 2012 corpus should be encoded using additional columns which could e.g., follow the Nom_Sem column
+  * Such additional layeers could also be used e.g., for Abstract Meaning Representation (AMR) information

 ### RST Layer